amah/async/documentation.md

 // jms producer with withpool

-These exemples show how flexible is the parallel foreach cinstruct in regard to the thread pooling by decoupling the element generation flow from processing's one.
+These examples show how flexible is the parallel foreach construct in regard to the thread pooling by decoupling the element generation flow from processing's one.
 However that open the flow control question discussed in the next section.
-In some situation, producer can generate elements faster than Consumer can process and male system overloaded.
-The chalenge with the parallel foreach constuct the differeitem generation controle as the consumer may process elements at a rate less than what Producer generate.
-Following approaches help on this.

 Producer auto regulation
 A producer is auto regulated when the number of pending calls to the Cosumer consume() method is limited.
 One exemple of auto regulated In that case, the producer has a finit limit of pending consume() call.
 For instance a Producer composed of a finite set of Asynchronous foreachs loops that iterate sequentially over Enumerator to submit elements to the consumer.
 Stop the producer
 The idea is to send a stop signal to the Producer when the consumer get overload and sends restart signal when lowest threadhold is reached.

 ##### Asynchronous Flow Controller
+In some use cases, producer can generate elements faster than consumer can process.
-The flow controller is an asynchronous task interceptor that manage the number of concurrent invocations of a task given the limitation of system resources like like available memory, number of cpu / core.
-The limitations may also depends on external factors like database maximum number of connections or the maximum number of concurrent requests allowed by a web server.
+The flow controller is an asynchronous function interceptor that regulate the number of concurrent execution of the body function depending on defined limits such as memory usage, number of available cpu / core, IO bandwidth or SLA defined with partners systems.
+The flow can be controlled at producer level by pausing element generation, or at dispatcher level by staging generated elements in the limit of the available memory.

-The flow control is implemented by observing the load indicator before and after the controlled task.
+ from producer or The principle of the flow control is to stop the producer when the load limit is reached. flow control is implemented by observing the load indicator before and after the controlled task.
 On invocation, the flow controller check the load indicator, than loareach the pre defined limit it buffering when the load of resource reach the maximum limit, asynchronous parametrs including the callbak object Are staged in memory which has effect asynchronous call blocking As the callback object is not notified.
 Staged call are resumed when the load dicrease below the predefined limit, the flow controller then recall the subsequent task with the same parameters.
 The async4j provides some implementztion of flow controller described below.
 * NoFlowController juste delegates calls to the wrapped task without any staging
 * MaxjobFlowController limits the number of concurrent t calls to the wrapped task.
 When the limit is reached calls are staged in Concurrent non blocing queue, and resumed once some call terminates.
 Note that there is no priority defined between the new calls and staged ones.